modesttree/Projeny/README.md

 ## <a id="overview"></a>Overview

-Projeny works by composing your Unity3D projects based on directory links (aka windows junctions aka symbolic links).
+Projeny works by composing your Unity3D projects based on 'directory links' (aka windows junctions aka symbolic links).

 This is best shown with an example.
 After installing Projeny, [download the sample project](https://github.com/modesttree/projeny/releases) from the releases page and extract it to a new folder on your hard drive.
 The folder structure should appear like this: